JadeCong/JadeCong.github.io/contents/researches/example_research.md

 ## Example Research

-Example research is a page for posting a real page related to research which will be published.
+Example research is a page-type post related to research which will be published.